 In a medium mixing bowl, mix together the mashed bananas, chopped bacon maple syrup and ice cream.

 I like to keep my bananas a little on the chunky side since The Engineer really digs frozen bananas.
 Also, don’t skip the maple syrup.
 The first time I made these, I almost did.
 It seemed like one of those extra ingredients added just for show.
 (You know like those recipes I keep finding on Pinterest that list about 5 ingredients in the names- Oreo Chocolate Chip Brownie Mint Morsel Truffle Cheesecake Nutter Butter Bites… No. Just no. Don’t even pin that thing.)
 But it’s not.
 The maple syrup actually does something wonderful to the ice cream.
 It really brings out the bananas and marries the bacon to the rest of the ingredients.
 So keep the syrup.
 It’s essential.
-1-2 Tbsp of bourbon would make an excellent substitute for the syrup (or an addition to), but I just didn’t go that route this time.
+1-2 tablespoon of bourbon would make an excellent substitute for the syrup (or an addition to), but I just didn’t go that route this time.
 Put some plastic wrap on that ice cream filling and pop it in the freezer for 2-3 hours.

 Ok.
 While our ice cream refreezes, can we just take a minute?